helio-leao/stream-csv/README.md

 # Node Streams Project

-This project demonstrates the use of Node.js streams for efficiently reading and writing large amounts of data to a file.
+This project demonstrates the use of Node.js streams and readline for efficiently reading and writing large amounts of data to a file.
 It consists of two scripts: one for generating a file with a specified number of rows (`write.js`) and another for reading and processing the file (`read.js`).

 ## Features

 - **Write Script**: Generates a large file with rows in the format `id,value`.
-- **Read Script**: Reads the file in chunks, processes each line, and calculates the sum of all values.
+- **Read Script**: Reads the file line by line, and calculates the sum of all values.
-- Efficient handling of large files using Node.js streams.
+- Efficient handling of large files using Node.js streams and readline.

 ## Prerequisites